Ted Gunderson

-Theodore L. Gunderson (7 November 1928 – 31 July 2011) was a Federal Bureau of Investigation Special Agent In Charge and head of the Los Angeles FBI, an American author, and a conspiracy theorist.
+Theodore L. Gunderson (November 7, 1928 – July 31, 2011) was an American Federal Bureau of Investigation agent, author, and conspiracy theorist.
 Some of his FBI case work included the Death of Marilyn Monroe and the Assassination of John F. Kennedy.
 He was the author of the best-selling book How to Locate Anyone Anywhere Without Leaving Home.
-In later life, he promoted a number of conspiracy theories, notably including satanic ritual abuse.
+In later life, he researched a number of topics, notably including satanic ritual abuse.

 Early life and FBI

 Ted Gunderson was born in Colorado Springs.
-He graduated from the University of Nebraska–Lincoln in 1950.
+He graduated from the University of Nebraska in 1950.

 In December 1951, Gunderson joined the Federal Bureau of Investigation under J. Edgar Hoover.
 He served in the Mobile, Knoxville, New York City, and Albuquerque offices.
-He held posts as an Assistant Special Agent-in-Charge in New Haven and Philadelphia.
+He held posts as an Assistant Special Agent in Charge in New Haven and Philadelphia.
 In 1973, he became the head of the Memphis FBI office, and in 1975 became head of the Dallas FBI office.
 In 1977, Gunderson was appointed head of the Los Angeles FBI.
 In 1979, he was one of a handful interviewed for the job of FBI director, which ultimately went to William H. Webster.

 Post-FBI

 After retiring from the FBI, Gunderson set up a private investigation firm, Ted L. Gunderson and Associates, in Santa Monica.
 In 1980, he became a defense investigator for Green Beret doctor Jeffrey R. MacDonald, who had been convicted of the 1970 murders of his pregnant wife and two daughters.
 Gunderson obtained affidavits from Helena Stoeckley confessing to her involvement in the murders which she claimed had in actuality been perpetrated by a Satanic cult of which she was a member.

 Stoeckley later took and passed a polygraph, with the military examiner concluding that Stoeckley truthfully believed that she was present at MacDonald's home during the murders.
 But because of her drug use during and after the murders, the examiner could not conclude if she was actually present at the scene of the murders.
 Some time afterwards, Stoeckley changed her story and denied ever having seen MacDonald, and was adamant she was not involved.
 Under oath, Stoeckley denied any culpability in murders, and any knowledge of who may have committed the acts.
 On her deathbed at the age of 31, Stoeckley changed her story one final time and reiterated and reaffirmed that she was present during the murder of MacDonald's family and that MacDonald himself is innocent.

 Gunderson became a leading figure on the far-right and a leading anti-government conspiracy theorist.

 Gunderson was involved in the McMartin preschool case, at the heart of the 1980s "satanic panic".
 He made numerous confident statements supporting the truth of the supposed abuse ring and became a "recognized spokesman on the dangers of satanic ritual cults".